matthewwilfred/matthewwilfred.github.io/_posts/2017-01-02-Deep-Learning-Book-5.md

 *"When averaged over all possible data generating distributions, every classification algorithm has the same error rate when classifying previously unobserved points… No machine learning algorithm is universally any better than the other.”*

-Luckily, the probability distributions that we deal with in real life is merely a subset of all possible kinds of data generating distributions, thus we can make meaningly assumptions about them and have our ML algorithms perform well on the specific tasks we design them for.
+Luckily, the probability distributions that we deal with in real life is merely a subset of all possible kinds of data generating distributions, thus we can make meaningful assumptions about them and have our ML algorithms perform well on the specific tasks we design them for.

 #### Regularisation
 An appropriate degree of regularisation (with suitable hyperparameter tuning) allows us to use a model with sufficient effective capacity while minimising the chances of overfitting.
 Weight decay is a means of implementing that, by modifying the cost function to include a term that forces the weights to become smaller at each iteration, unless said weight significantly reduces the error; but it is not the only regulariser that can be applied to cost functions.
 The goal of all regularisation is to reduce generalisation error, but not training error, of a ML model.

 Here too the No Free Lunch theorem applies: no regulariser is universally better than any other.
 It is up to the ML practitioner to choose which one to apply as befitting the problem at hand.
-Fortunately, a wide variety of regularisers are applicable and effective to DL.
+Fortunately, a wide variety of regularisers are applicable and effective in DL.